Monkey Grip (Bill Wyman album)

 Monkey Grip is the debut album by Rolling Stones bassist Bill Wyman.
 It was released in 1974 by Rolling Stones Records.

-Although Wyman sings on every track on the album, he had only sung lead on one song in the Rolling Stones, the 1967 song "In Another Land".
+Although Wyman sings on every track on the album; he had only sung lead on one song in the Rolling Stones, the 1967 song "In Another Land".

 Critical reception

 In a retrospective review, AllMusic rated the album four stars out of five.
 They noted "I Wanna Get Me a Gun", "White Lightnin" and "I'll Pull You Thro" as the best songs on the album and hinted approval of Wyman's vocals, describing them as "loose and joy-filled".
-They also praised the album for avoiding the usual egotism of solo albums: "Though these types of albums can be self-absorbed affairs, Monkey Grip is meant to be a relaxed, unpretentious outlet for the compositions that would never see the light of day in Wyman's main band -- and, as a credit to the bassist, it comes off exactly that way."
+They also praised the album for avoiding the usual egotism of solo albums: "Though these types of albums can be self-absorbed affairs, Monkey Grip is meant to be a relaxed, unpretentious outlet for the compositions that would never see the light of day in Wyman's main band – and, as a credit to the bassist, it comes off exactly that way."

 Track listing

-All tracks composed and arranged by Bill Wyman, except where noted.
+All tracks composed and arranged by Bill Wyman, except "What a Blow", co-written by Malcolm Rebenack.